 Teach your friends everything you’ve learned so far in your understanding.
 It will help you learn more.
 It is one of the most effective learning methods.

 11. OBTAIN A BREA

 Long periods of study have some sort of effect on the brain.
 Take a break after a long period of reading… A 5- to 10-minute break gives your mind a chance to rest, making it easier to recall what you’ve read.
 You can check your messages, watch TV, exercise, and so on.

 12. EAT HEALTHY FOOD AND BE HEALTHY

 Food may assist you in studying more effectively.
 It causes your brain to function at its peak.
 Protein-rich foods (milk, eggs, etc.), fruits and vegetables, and nuts and seeds are all excellent study foods.
 Consuming too many carbohydrates and sugar reduces focus.
 Drink plenty of water; it will help you tremendously.

 Sleeping for 8 to 9 hours per night helps to renew and calm your mind, as well as improves your ability to think clearly.

 14. BELIEVE IN YOURSELF

--Lastly, don’t compare yourself with anyone, and do not COMPETE with others.
-The more you compete, the more you feel depressed.
+Finally, do not compete or compare yourself to others.
+The more you compete, the more you will receive.
 And depression leads to failure.